 Large-Capitalization Companies Risk.
-Large-capitalization companies may trail the returns of the overall stock market.
+A large-capitalization companies stock may trail the returns of the overall stock market.
 Large-capitalization stocks tend to go through cycles of doing better - or worse - than the stock market in general.
 These periods have, in the past, lasted for as long as several years.